AleksandarBayrev/general-linux-fixes/Fedora-HowTO.md

 # To enable automatic time sync install `systemd-timesyncd`
 # IMPORTANT!!! - check with `apt-mark showhold` any hold package versions and unhold them before upgrading!
 # For AMD GPUs - check `AMD-GPUs-Linux-Control-Panel.md`
-# Or if a newer kernel is missing, but you need it (for example a newer GPU) - compile your own following the guide `Debian-Compile-Kernel-HowTO.md`
 # Install `linux-headers-$YOUR_ARCH cmake make gcc g++ flex bison clang gcc-multilib g++-multilib autoconf automake build-essential` for development purposes
-# IMPORTANT!!! - replace `bookworm` with the currently released stable version of Debian
 # IMPORTANT!!! - for pipewire - Ensure this continues working after a reboot.
 If not, you may need to "mask" the PulseAudio service by running:
 * `systemctl --user mask pulseaudio`
 # To check if pipewire is being used: `LANG=C pactl info | grep '^Server Name'`